 Update software: You may need to update your software to enable the control of the red dot laser pointer, check with the manufacturer for guidance on this.

-Finally, adjust the laser power and speed settings to work with the red dot laser pointer, This will ensure that the red dot laser pointer is used at the correct power and speed settings for your specific application.
-It's important to keep in mind that this is a general guide and the process of adding a red dot laser pointer to a K40 laser engraver can vary depending on the specific model of red dot laser pointer and the modifications made to the K40 laser engraver, Make sure to read and follow the instructions provided by the red dot laser pointer's manufacturer.
+Finally, adjust the laser power and speed settings to work with the red dot laser pointer.
+This will ensure that the red dot laser pointer is used at the correct power and speed settings for your specific application.
+It's important to keep in mind that this is a general guide and the process of adding a red dot laser pointer to a K40 laser engraver can vary depending on the specific model of red dot laser pointer and the modifications made to the K40 laser engraver.
+Make sure to read and follow the instructions provided by the red dot laser pointer's manufacturer.
+Additionally, black laser marking spray may be helpful to improve the visibility of your marks during alignment.

 How to use the red dot functions on my laser?